hypercore-one/ledger-app-zenon/az.md

 The security audit process should be started only when the Embedded App is ready for all Ledger devices (Ledger Nano S, S Plus and Stax).
 A full list of all release steps can be found under [user case 4](https://developers.ledger.com/docs/embedded-app/case4/).

 Ledger offers developers several use cases for developing an Embedded App.
 Zenon has an unique architecture with its own Token Standard.
 Zenon is not an ETH clone, and cannot be derived from an existing app.
 This means that use cases 3 and 5 will be dropped.
 External development is an option if development proves to be too challenging for community developers.
 A possible outsourcing would mean that the person concerned would first have to learn more about the Zenon architecture, which would probably entail extra unnecessary costs.
-This project however aimes to apply a combination of use cases 2 and 4.
+This project however aims to apply a combination of use cases 2 and 4.

 Because of the aforementioned Ledger release types, it is only logical that the phases of this project follow the same order.